learn-co-curriculum/dsc-types-of-trends/README.md

 ## Summary

 In this lab, you learned how to check for the stationarity of a time series object in python.
-You used rolling statistics, with rolling mean and rolling standard deviation to check for trends and seasonal elements in a time series, and how to use Dickey Fuller test to run statistical test on a time series and check for its stationarity with a significance level.
+You used rolling statistics, with rolling mean and rolling standard deviation to check for trends and seasonal elements in a time series, and how to use Dickey-Fuller test to run a statistical test on a time series and check for its stationarity with a significance level.